MarioCadenas/vscode-alias-resolver/README.md

 This extension is heavily inspired on webstorm's behavior, it reads the webpack configuration, and resolve the aliases based on this.

 What if you don't use webpack?
-Well, this extension lets you define which file you want it to read.
-So you could use rollup for instance.
+Well, this extension lets you define which file you want it to read and you can also customize the way it access to the object.

 ## Features